I don,t know if any of you read Elizabeth Goudge's novels,

 but which I only half believed I truly remembered

-as a real p
+as a real place;

-was, I knew where to look for it.
+though if it was, I knew where to look for it.

 - or so I thought.

-did go and look where memory
+Indeed I did go and look where memory

 told me it should be,